-[†] Member of the Executive Compensation and Human Resources Committee programs for underserved populations in the southern United States.
+William H. Collier, President and Chief Executive Officer and Director.
+Mr. Collier has served as our President, Chief Executive Officer and Director since June 2019.
+Mr. Collier previously served as President of ViiV Healthcare Limited ("ViiV") North America, a pharmaceutical company specializing in the development of therapies for HIV infection, from 2009 to 2018, where he was responsible for ViiV's business operations in the United States, Puerto Rico and Canada.
+During his time at ViiV, Mr. Collier oversaw the launches of two treatments for HIV infection and created a community partnership that supports HIV programs for underserved populations in the southern United States.
 Mr. Collier also led a senior-level program to accelerate access to appropriate HIV medicines for children in developing countries.
 Prior to ViiV, Mr. Collier held several senior commercial roles for GlaxoSmithKline in the United States, including Senior Vice President for Sales and Senior Vice President for Marketing Analytics and Commercial Operations, covering central nervous system, anti-infective, cardio-vascular, diabetes, men's health and respiratory therapy areas.
 During this time, Mr. Collier also led global strategic projects focused on new product launch excellence in Japan and cost reduction initiatives in central support functions.
 In the late 1990's, Mr. Collier was Area Director for GlaxoWellcome's ("Wellcome") Sub-Saharan Africa operations based in Johannesburg, South Africa, responsible for developing and implementing a regional strategy, including novel low-cost product sourcing options suitable for African markets.
 In the early 1990's, Mr. Collier worked at Wellcome as Global Commercial lead for the Herpes business sector.
 Earlier in his career, Mr. Collier held several sales and marketing positions for Abbott Laboratories, SmithKline Beecham and Beecham Pharmaceuticals in the United Kingdom.
 Mr. Collier currently serves as a member of the board of Genevant.
-Mr. Collier is a member of the Board of the International Partnership for Microbicides and a governance fellow at the National Association of Corporate Directors.
-He also served as a board member of AIDS United from 2011 to 2018 and was a member of President Obama's Presidential Advisory Council on HIV/AIDS from 2014 to 2017.
+Mr. Collier is a governance fellow of the National Association of Corporate Directors and has served on the boards of Genevant (director 2019-2020; observer 2020-present), International Partnership for Microbicides (2018-2021), AIDS United (2011-2018) and was a member of President Obama's Presidential Advisory Council on HIV/AIDS (2014-2018).
 Mr. Collier received his B.Sc. degree with honors in Mathematics and Management Sciences from the University of Manchester, UK and has completed leadership programs at the London Business School, INSEAD and Duke University.
 Mr. Collier is a citizen of the United States and the United Kingdom.
 Our Board believes Mr. Collier's many years of senior management experience in life sciences industry, as well as his perspective as our President and Chief Executive Officer, qualifies him to serve on our Board.